This fact sheet is for information only, and applies to NSW. It is recommended that you get legal advice about your situation.

 WHAT CAN I DO IF THERE IS A JUDGMENT AGAINST ME BUT I DID NOT RECEIVE THE STATEMENT OF CLAIM?

 If you dispute that you owe some or all of the debt then you may have a defence.
 You may be able to successfully lodge an Application to Set Aside Judgment.
-For a Guide on this see Fact Sheet: Making an application to set aside judgment.

 If you owe all of the money and do not have a defence then usually you will not be able to set aside the judgment.
 In this case you should consider making a Notice of Motion to Pay by Instalments, or paying the debt.
 See Fact Sheet: Making an application to pay by instalments and Fact Sheet: Enforcement of debts in the Local Court.